In his post “Should You be a Pastor or a Professor? Thinking through the Options,” Michael Kruger lays out six options in a chiasm:

 - Andrew Wilson, “Why Being a Pastor-Scholar Is Nearly Impossible: Three Tensions of Combining Pastoral and Academic Work.”

-Update: See also Tom Schreiner, “Pastor or Scholar?
+Update: See Tom Schreiner, “Pastor or Scholar?
 Pursue Your Strongest Desire,” The Gospel Coalition, November 3, 2015.